Vinyl Floor Cleaning

 Vinyl floors are very popular for bathrooms, kitchens and even basements.

-There are two reasons for this popularity: vinyl floors are relatively inexpensive and they are easy to care for.
+There are few reasons for this popularity: vinyl floors are relatively inexpensive and durable, and they are easy to care for.
+Today, vinyl floors can look like marble, wood, and tile and vinyl flooring comes in sheets, tiles, and planking.

 With so many different types of flooring materials on the market, how can you tell if your floors are topped with vinyl?